whsosgnsgns/data-struct-python/README.md

 # data-struct-python
-Basic data structure implementations using Python
+Basic data structure implementations using Python for practice purpose